 Protecting your privacy isn’t a trivial matter, especially if you’re not just chatting about cats and viral videos.
 Governments are always trying to get your data under the guise of increasing security.
 That’s a fine line and it’s easy to cross.
 What you can do is take matters into your own hands and protect your information the best you can.

 to get the latest on new releases and more.

 The apps we’ve mentioned will help you do that.
 Signal is in the spotlight, but it requires your phone number and has few users.
 That might be unacceptable to some, which is why other apps, such as Threema, Wickr and Wire, are on the list.
 Some are also suitable for multiple users.
 If you want to use SMS, we’ve got that covered with Encrypted SMS.

 How do you feel about privacy?
 Are you going to switch to a more secure texting app or are you going to stick with WhatsApp, Facebook Messenger or plain SMS?
-Let us know in the comments below.
+Let us know in the comments below, and read our guide on how to encrypt Android devices, too.
 Thank you for reading.